dataplusplus-ai/EVA7/11_yolo/README.md

 Took a image with object which is there in COCO data set (search for COCO classes to learn).

-Ran this image through the code above
+Ran this image through the code above and the notebook here https://github.com/dataplusplus-ai/EVA7/blob/main/11_yolo/openCV_yoloV3/yolov3_object_detection.ipynb

 Uploaded the annotated image by YOLO OpenCV.